 Japanese Prime Minister Abe to resign over health concerns: Report

-TOKYO: Japanese Prime Minister Shinzo Abe is set to resign, public broadcaster NHK said on Friday (Aug 28), adding that he wanted to avoid causing problems for the government due to the worsening of a chronic health condition.
+TOKYO: Japanese Prime Minister Shinzo Abe, the nation's longest-serving premier, is set to resign due to his worsening health, public broadcaster NHK said on Friday (Aug 28), sparking a slide in Tokyo stock prices and a rise in the yen.

+"The resignation is a done deal," said a source close to a senior official in Abe's Liberal Democratic Party.

 Abe has battled the disease ulcerative colitis for years and two recent hospital visits within a week fanned questions on whether he could stay in the job until the end of his term as ruling party leader, and hence, premier, in September 2021.